Back to Blog

 Overlap Windows Matter More Than Full Overlap

-You do not need every team member in the same time zone—you need enough overlap for daily standups, code reviews, and unblocking each other.
+You do not need every team member in the same time zone — you need enough overlap for daily standups, code reviews, and unblocking each other.
 A three to four hour overlap window is usually sufficient.
-Nearshore teams, like those in Latin America working with US companies, often provide natural overlap with Eastern and Central time zones.
+Nearshore teams, like those in Latin America working with US companies, often provide natural overlap with Eastern and Central time zones, which is a major reason nearshore staffing has grown so quickly.

 Trust and Autonomy Drive Output